doctrine/annotations/UPGRADE.md

 # Upgrade from 1.0.x to 2.0.x

+- The `NamedArgumentConstructorAnnotation` has been removed.
+Use the `@NamedArgumentConstructor` annotation instead.
 - `SimpleAnnotationReader` has been removed.
 - `DocLexer::peek()` and `DocLexer::glimpse` now return
 `Doctrine\Common\Lexer\Token` objects.
 When using `doctrine/lexer` 2, these